Glimesh/api-docs/content/docs/Authentication/AccessToken/NodeJS/Node Access Token.md

+﻿---
+title: NodeJS Access Token
+---

-﻿# Getting User Tokens With NodeJS
+# Getting User Tokens With NodeJS

 This is a basic tutorial for getting an auth token from a user using Oauth with NodeJS.
 This guide assumes you know basic JS and understand the workings of Oauth 2.